theLabUpstairs/CoMR/README.md

 `--config fasta=sample or fasta=sample1,sample2` in the docker command below.

 Keep the docker internal paths (`/mnt/databases/...` and `/mnt/software/...`) aligned with the bind mounts shown below.
-Your actual local paths will be specified directly in the docker command below.
+Your actual local paths will be specified directly in the docker/singularity command below.

 Put your input fasta(s) in the `data/` folder (extension must be .fasta).